Strange96/LogOps/OLD_README.md

 Parent repository for LogOps, containing links to the repositories that contain the services which make up LogOps

 # Setup requirements
-Setting up the system requires a Kubernetes solution supporting LoadBalancers - e.g. Amazon EKS
+In order to run LogOps, you must have the following installed:
+* Docker
+* docker-compose in a version compatible with version 3.7 files.
+E.g. version 1.25.0.
+* python3
+* mvn (maven)
+* jolie - installed in the /usr directory, e.g. /usr/lib/jolie

 To get the entire system, clone this repository along the submodules with:

  `git clone --recurse-submodules https://github.com/Strange96/LogOps`

-# Setup
-To apply the Kubernetes files in the following order:

-// TODO

-The following variables have to be set:

-// TODO

-# LogOps instructions
+# LogOps run instructions

+Running the script: `runLogOps.sh`, will start all the services.

+Once started and running in the terminal, press any key in that terminal to stop it.

-When the solution is up and running, LogOps can be used in the following way:
+When LogOps is running, you can access and use it through the website at `localhost:80`

-// TODO

 For specfic usage of the individual services, please refer to the individual repositories